How To Delete Old Files From Your FTP Server

-If you need to clear some space on your FTP server, you can use triggers to automatically delete old files.
-Check out our illustrated tutorial online!
+If you need to clear some space on your file transfer protocol (FTP) server, you can leverage JSCAPE by Redwood triggers to automatically delete old files.
+Check out our illustrated tutorial.

 1. Blog